-“The problems facing young people in our country today are so real, we cannot afford artificial problems to solve them.”
+- “The problems facing young people in our country today are so real, we cannot afford artificial solutions to them.”
 Raphael Obonyo, Author- Conversations About the Youth in Kenya.

 My route home in the evenings at times involves the Bus Station in the Nairobi CBD.
 Anyone familiar with the area will tell you of the crowd of street kids that swarms under the huge advertisement screen right above the entrance of Tuskys Supermarket.
 There usually is an average of 30 street kids, others looking very young.
 They sit on the ground to watch whatever is on the advertisement screen; usually a TV program or a movie, as they sniff on cobblers’ glue and others beg for food from passers-by who blatantly shoo them away.
 When I look at these youth; I see despair and rejection.
 I see uncertain futures.
 I hear questions that have gone unanswered for so long but greatest of all, I see fire in the near future!
 Real fire!